 The common feature is the nonbinding nature of these processes.
 The parties are in control throughout, and can abort the process at any time.
 They contrast with processes where the parties surrender decision-making to a third party, and then do their best to persuade that party of the merits of their case.
 Such processes include arbitration, expert determination and, of course, “going to court”.

 Mediation is by far the most popular form of ADR.
-One should think of it as facilitated negotiation, since the mediator is a neutral third party whose sole function is to assist the parties to reach a solution they can live with.
+One should think of it as facilitated negotiation, since the mediator is a neutral third party whose sole function is to assist the parties to find common ground, and reach a solution they can live with.
 The mediator has no powers, does not make any judgments, does not give advice, but gently explores the nature of the dispute, and gradually draws the parties together to reach an agreement, which is binding on them only if they agree that it is binding.

 And if the process fails, everything said at the mediation was in confidence and without prejudice.
 The mediator will never play a part in any ongoing process, and the parties can go to court and have a trial if that is the only way of resolving their dispute.